-May has seen both the UN’s World Bee Day on May 20th and a campaign called ‘No Mow May’ (to be followed by ‘let it bloom June’ and then ‘knee high July’).
-May is a busy month for bees and beekeepers alike when typically, the weather is warm and hot and nectar and pollen are abundant.
+May has seen both the UN’s World Bee Day on May 20th and a campaign called ‘No Mow May.
+This is to be followed by ‘let it bloom June’ and then ‘knee high July’.
+May is a busy month for bees and beekeepers alike, when typically, the weather is warm and hot and nectar and pollen are abundant.

 Plant life charity have been promoting ‘No Mow May’ to allow all sorts of creatures and insects to thrive in longer grass.
 Bees in particular will benefit from the diversity of an abundance of different flowers in your lawn which will provide them with a feast of nectar.

 Generally, people are becoming increasingly aware of how important bees are in our food chain.
-A third of our food relies directly on pollination by bees which includes the majority of our fruit, nuts and vegetables with grain crops being the main crop pollinated by wind.
-Globally bees are said to represent $30 billion a year in crops and without bees it is estimated that it would cost £1.8 billion a year for farmers to pollinate crops without them.
+A third of our food relies directly on pollination by bees.
+This includes the majority of our fruit, nuts and vegetables with grain crops being the main crop pollinated by wind.
+Globally bees are said to represent $30 billion a year in crops.
+Without bees it is estimated that it would cost £1.8 billion a year for farmers to pollinate crops without them.

 Friends of the Earth reports that since 1900, the UK has lost 13 species of bee with 25 more under threat of extinction.
 Reasons for this decline include habitat loss (which is where No Mow May can help), changes in land use, pollution, climate change, disease, farming practices and invasive non-native plants and animals.